josh-ashkinaze/plurals/docs/tutorial.rst

    originality, novelty, and the potential to inspire further creative thought.
    Exclude repetitive or overly conventional ideas.

-Here are ways to use auto-moderation.
+Here are different ways to initialize auto-moderation.

 .. code-block:: python

-   from plurals.deliberation import Moderator, Ensemble, Chain from plurals.agent import Agent task = "Come up with creative ideas"
+   from plurals.deliberation import Moderator, Ensemble, Chain from plurals.agent import Agent task = "Come up with creative uses for a bat"

+   # Initializing the moderator with auto system instructions
    a = Agent(model='gpt-4o')
    b = Agent(model='gpt-3.5-turbo')

-   # This will trigger the auto-mod module to generate its own system instructions.
-   # This is a straightforward way to use auto-moderators.
-Then we can just put it in a Structure
    mod = Moderator(system_instructions='auto', model='gpt-4o', task=task)
-   chain = Chain([a, b], moderator=mod, task=task)
+   chain = Ensemble([a, b], moderator=mod, task=task)

    # Simply defining the moderator in the Structure will inherit the structure's task so this is also a simple way to have
    # the Moderator bootstrap its own instructions based on the task.